dune-mirrors/dune-testtools/doc/sphinx/metaini.rst

     z = 3

 The meta ini format is an extension to the normal ini file, which describes a set of ini files within one file.
-The following sections are about describing the semantics of the extensions.
+The following sections are about describing the semantics of these extensions.

 The command syntax
 ==================

-Commands can be applied to key/value pairs by using a pipe and then stating the command name and potential arguments.
+dune-testoools defines a set of commands, which may be applied to key/value pairs by using a Unix-style pipe.
+A command may also take several arguments.
 As you'd expect from a pipe, you can use multiple commands on single key/value pair.
-If so, the order of resolution is the following:

- - Commands with a command type of higher priority are executed first.
-The available command types in order of priority are: ``POST_PARSE``, ``PRE_EXPANSION``, ``POST_EXPANSION``, ``PRE_RESOLUTION``, ``POST_RESOLUTION``, ``PRE_FILTERING``, ``POST_FILTERING``, ``AT_EXPANSION``.
- - Given multiple commands with the same type, commands are executed from left to right.
+The most import command is ``expand`` and will be explained in much detail below.

 The expand command